Dr. Thomas Pannuti

 Research Interests: Multi-wavelength observations of supernova remnants and blazars

 BioDr.
-Thomas Pannuti is an assistant professor of space science in the Department of Earth and Space Sciences at Morehead State University, joining the faculty in 2006.
+Thomas Pannuti is an associate professor of space science and astrophysics in the Department of Earth and Space Sciences at Morehead State University, joining the faculty in 2006.
 A native of Irvington, New York, Dr. Pannuti attended Rensselaer Polytechnic Institute in Troy, New York, and earned his Bachelor's Degree in Physics (cum laude) from the Department of Physics, Applied Physics and Astronomy in 1994.
 He then enrolled in graduate studies in physics at the Department of Physics and Astronomy at the University of New Mexico in Albuquerque, New Mexico, completing his Master's Degree in 1998 and his PhD in 2000.
 His dissertation (entitled "Supernova Remnants and Cosmic-Ray Acceleration in Nearby Galaxies") involved multi-wavelength (X-ray, optical and radio) observations of supernova remnants in nearby spiral galaxies.
 After graduation, Dr. Pannuti worked as a Postdoctoral Associate at the MIT Kavli Institute for Astrophysics and Space Research from 2000 through 2003.
 He then worked as a Postdoctoral Scholar at the Spitzer Science Center at Caltech in Pasadena, CA from 2003 through 2006.